abdullahbannuwala/Full-Stack-Dev-Interview-Questions/C#&OOP.md

 The main difference between them is that a class can implement more than one interface but can only inherit from one abstract class.

+# Delegates
+A obA=new A();
+Here, the object reference obA points to an object of A. Similar to this, delegates are reference types, but the key difference is that they point to methods.
+Simply put, a delegate is an object that knows how to invoke a method.
+A delegate derives from System.Delegate class